SeanStafford/ARCHER/docs/RESUME_STATUS_REFERENCE.md

 ### `approved`
 Resume has been approved for delivery.
 Terminal state indicating human sign-off or automated validation passed.
 Set by orchestrator or manual review after `rendering_completed`.

 ---

+## Cross-Cutting Statuses

+Statuses applicable to both historical and generated resumes in special circumstances.

+### `review`
+Awaiting manual inspection or approval.
+Automatic processing paused pending human decision.

+### `archived`
+No longer active in pipeline.
+Resume exists for historical reference but is not currently being processed or used.

+### `cancelled`
+Processing aborted by user or system before completion.
+Distinguished from `failed` (system error) vs explicit cancellation.

+---